 Medical Requirements All students are required to document a complete vaccination program once accepted into the Respiratory Therapy Program.
+A Social Security number is required to finalize an applicant's background check and allows a student access to hospitals that serve as the School's clinical partners.
 Drug screening is also required.